-- Monitor weather radio warnings - If tornado watch is issued, continue to monitor weather radio and utilize trained tornado spotters, if available. - If tornado warning is issued, curtail all outdoor activities and immediately bring all students and staff inside building - Move staff and students to pre-designated sheltering locations.
+- Monitor weather radio warnings - If tornado watch is issued, continue to monitor weather radio and utilize trained tornado spotters, if available.

+- If tornado warning is issued, curtail all outdoor activities and immediately bring all students and staff inside building. - Grab "FOOTBALL" and portable cell phones and radios. - Move staff and students to pre-designated sheltering locations.